eduardo-dangelo/code-docs/module01/CREATE_FIRST_REPOSITORY.md

-# CREATE YOUR FIRST APP
+# 👨‍🎨 CREATE YOUR FIRST REPOSITORY
-> lets create your first repository and push it to github

 ## Create React App
->We will use create-react-app to generate our first app
+>We will be using the `create-react-app` command to generate our first app.
+> Check out the full documentation on how to create a react app [here](https://reactjs.org/docs/create-a-new-react-app.html).
 1. Open a terminal
-2. Create a `projects` directory:
+2. Create a `projects` directory by running:
     ```
     mkdir projects
     ```